lazycoder9/pai/README.md

 - small command surface
 - useful for humans, easy for agents

-## Current state

-This is early, but usable.
-The point is not to be a giant project-management platform.
-The point is to be a sharp little tool for people who want structured project memory without ceremony.
+This is intentionally small.
+It is not trying to become a giant project-management platform.
+It is just a sharp little tool for people who want structured project memory without a lot of ceremony.

-If that sounds good, steal it.